 Appropriate Vaccine Usage

-This is the percent of patients that received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percent of residents who have received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Bonterra Transitional Care & Rehabilitation, 17.3% Percentage of Patients
+In Bonterra Transitional Care & Rehabilitation, 25.41% of Patients

-This tells you the percent of residents who required more assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may be a sign of erosion of a resident's well-being.
+This indicates the percentage of patients that required more assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's may indicate the deterioration of a resident's well-being.

 Ability to Keep Residents Mobile

-In Bonterra Transitional Care & Rehabilitation, 23.05% Percentage of Residents
+In Bonterra Transitional Care & Rehabilitation, 16.46% of Residents

 Short-term Care: Rehospitalizations

-In Bonterra Transitional Care & Rehabilitation, 23.05 Percentage of Residents Rehospitalized
+In Bonterra Transitional Care & Rehabilitation, 16.46% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Bonterra Transitional Care & Rehabilitation, 11.54 Percentage of Patients
+In Bonterra Transitional Care & Rehabilitation, 6.68% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Bonterra Transitional Care & Rehabilitation, 69.88% Percentage of Resident
+In Bonterra Transitional Care & Rehabilitation, 63.09% of Resident

 Scores for Atlanta, GA